Report shines light on rising homelessness among older Australians

 Older women are the fastest-growing group of people experiencing homelessness, and older men are finding it plenty tough, too.

-So much so that even people who have worked their whole lives and never experienced homelessness are now battling to keep a roof over their heads, according to a new report by the Australian Housing and Urban Research Institute (AHURI).
+So much so that even people who have worked their whole lives and always lived comfortably are now battling to keep a roof over their heads, according to a new report by the Australian Housing and Urban Research Institute (AHURI).

 The proportion of homeless people aged 65 to 74 increased 37.9 per cent in the five years to 2016 – and researchers say that’s largely because rents have increased much faster than incomes.